-While uploading your video to YouTube, you have the option to add cards at the end.
+While uploading your video to YouTube, you have the option to add cards and end screens.
 Cards act as links to other videos from your channel.
 They make it more likely that people will watch another video of yours when the current one is over.

 With cards, first-time visitors are more likely to subscribe to your YouTube channel.
 Having watched one video, they can now get an idea of what other topics you cover.
 And if those visitors happen to match your target audience, it’s likely they’ll be interested.

 Thus, it’s better not to skip this little step when trying to grow a YouTube channel.
-Make sure to include cards with videos on both complementary and different topics.
+Make sure to include cards and end screens with videos on both complementary and different topics.
 This will give first-time visitors an idea about the range of content you cover, and as a result, raise your brand awareness.